5 Stocks That AI Predicts Will Double Your Money in a Year

 But today’s top players aren’t machines or humans.
 They’re a combination of both.

 The strongest chess players are when humans and AI work together, with moves being tested by each.
-This eliminates programming bugs like the one Deep Blue’s suffered during its first encounter with Mr. Kasparov, and identifies new patterns that ordinary humans cannot see.
+This eliminates programming bugs like the one Deep Blue suffered during its first encounter with Kasparov and identifies new patterns that ordinary humans cannot see.

 And that is exactly why the research our partners at TradeSmith are doing is so revolutionary.

-As I mentioned earlier, on Tuesday during the AI Predictive Power Event, Louis sat down with Keith to talk about Project An-E.
+As Louis mentioned earlier, during the AI Predictive Power Event, he sat down with TradeSmith CEO Keith Kaplan to talk about Project An-E.

 With Project An-E, Keith and his team didn’t chase the impossible dream of predicting the future or being right 100% of the time.
 What they did was look for an “edge” that they could exploit over and over again.